mslonik/Hotstrings/README.md

 So let's make your PC really personal again.
 Now with use of hotstrings and Hotstring application.

 ## Why somebody may want to use *Hotstring* application?
-Because it doesn't require much knowledege and text editing to run your own hotstrings.
-It can be run even without installation.
-Thanks to GUI (Graphical User Interface) you will master defining and applying of your own hotstrings in blink of an eye.
+Because it doesn't require much knowledege and text editing to run your own hotstrings. *Hotstrings* application can be run even without installation (e.g. from USB pendrive).
+Thanks to GUI (Graphical User Interface) you will master defining and applying of your own hotstrings in a blink of an eye 😉.

 ---
 ---